 I feel like I’m going to get my professional eater card revoked for saying this, but… (whispers) I don’t really love ramps.

-If ramps aren’t in season or aren’t available in your area, you can substitute other members of the allium family like peeled cipollini onions or small shallots, or the bulbs of young leeks or spring onions.
+If ramps aren’t in season or aren’t available in your area, you can substitute other members of the allium family like cipollini onions, small shallots, or the bulbs of spring onions.

 - 1/2 pound ramp bulbs, cleaned and trimmed

 - 1 teaspoon olive oil

 - 1/2 teaspoon balsamic vinegar

 - 1 package of 6 whole wheat pitas

 - 4 tablespoons (2 ounces; 57 grams) unsalted butter